 Fitness

-Elementary students have seasonal fitness programs which include tennis in the spring and fall, Yoga on site at a local studio in late fall and early spring with winter fitness subject to student interest and local offerings which can include trail running and ice skating.
+Elementary students have seasonal fitness programs which include tennis in the spring and fall, nature education in late fall and early spring with winter fitness subject to student interest and local offerings which can include indoor soccer, trail running and ice skating.
 In addition, mindfulness, and opportunities for plentiful and daily outdoor play support health and fitness goals.

 Forest programs